-An intermediate or advanced studio course continuing the practice and refinement of vision and technique in black and white photography with emphasis on seeing the idea, content and meaning, visual structure, and presentation.
-Students supply materials and manual film camera with adjustable focus, shutter and aperture.
-Fully manual film cameras are available in the lab.
-May be retaken for up to 8 credits.
-Lab fee \$30.
-Prerequisite: ART 180 or 181
+An intermediate or advanced studio course continuing the practice and refinement of vision and technique in digital and black and white photography with emphasis on content and meaning, visual structure, and presenta-

 ART 184 Digital Imaging (4)

 An introduction to digital still imaging and contemporary visual concepts.
 Practices include image capture, manipulation, color theory, printing and web output.
 Traditional 35mm film and print optimization is also introduced.
 Students will supply materials and camera with adjustable focus, aperture and shutter speed.
 Fully manual film cameras are available in the lab.
 Lab fee \$30.
 Prerequisite: ART 180